 Urinating in odd places (out of litter box) could be a medical problem (infection, crystal formation), a behavioral problem, or a combination of both.
 The goal of this FAQ is to help identify and differentiate feline urinary medical and behavioral issues.

 Feliway® is the synthetic version of the naturally occurring facial pheromones of cats, known to have a calming effect.
 It has many touted uses, including, but not limited to, reducing or eliminating the following behaviors: urine marking, aggression, facial marking, and stress reduction.Continue to 9 of 12 below.

 What is Feliway® and what is it used for?
 In this guest article by Farnam Pet Products, learn about the various feline behaviors that are calmed (or lessened) by using this pheromone-based product and why it works for so many cats.

 Cats, on the whole, are a sensitive bunch, and have very definite toilet habits.
 If you are using a litter that "works" (i.e. the cats are using it well), try to stick with it if at all possible.
 Subtle changes in texture (size of granules), scent, dustiness, or frequency of litter box changes may upset your cat's perception of proper litter box behavior, and this could lead to your cat finding litter box alternatives, such as the laundry room or bathroom rug!

 12 of 12

 Some cats will "forget" their years of proper litter box behavior with senior dementia confusion.
-Inappropriate urination or defecation can be symptoms of many diseases, and should always be checked out first to rule out an infection or impaction (constipation).
+If you suspect your pet has dementia or is inappropriately urinating, always take them to a vet first as more often it is a medical condition.
+Inappropriate urination or defecation can be symptoms of many diseases, and should always be checked out by a veterinarian first to rule out an infection or impaction (constipation).